jeffreycwitt/pl399/docs/10b-Bush-Nelson.md

 <span class="respond"/>: How can these metaphors end up limiting our use of a new technology?

 Look again at the examples given by Van Zundert on p.
-86. Consider again Nelson's complaint that in creating word processing applications, we "imitated paper".
+86. Consider again Nelson's complaint that in creating word processing applications, we "imitated paper"...

-<span class="respond"/>: Where do you see examples of this?
+<span class="respond"/>: ...where do you see examples of this in your own life?
 Where do see the metaphors of the page structuring your experience of the computer?
 Can you think of any ways this might limiting your imagination how you might encounter and experience this information?

 </div>